Making the difficult decision

 Patients are encouraged to donate their own blood before the operation, for use in possible transfusions.
 The patient should be healthy going into surgery.
 Optimum nutrition and /or supplements should be considered in preparation for surgery.

 6. How do I prepare for the transition home after surgery ?
 You can expect the patient to need full care in the weeks following surgery.
 They will need assistance getting in and out of bed, using the bathroom, and bathing.
 A shower seat and elevated toilet with arm rails would be helpful to have upon arriving home.
 Patients will usually be sitting up the day after surgery.
 Physical Therapists will likely be ordered to assist in sitting up and walking in hospital.
 The patient should be walking around independently within a couple of days to week.
 There is a lot of stiffness after surgery and this takes a while to subside.
 There will also be some unusual sensations in the back such as tingling, twitching, and burning as the nerves regenerate.
 This can be felt all through the first year.

-Typically a couple of inches of height are gained and the patient may notice this immediately when they return home.
+Typically a couple of inches of height are gained and the patient may notice this immediately.
 It may take a year or more for muscle strength to return so patience is definitely needed during this recovery time!
 There can also be some post surgery anxiety and depression which is quite common.

 You may notice some "settling" in the back that occurs in the months after surgery.
 Sometimes it might appear that the curve is returning.
 It is likely that the surgeon left some curvature in the spine as it is rare to get 100% correction.
 The "settling" is the muscles and tissue softening back into a place of comfort.
 Try not to worry about this as it is all part of the body readjusting to its new postural alignment.